Five precepts: In practice

 Field studies in Cambodia and Burma have shown that many Buddhists considered the first precept the most important, or the most blamable.
 In some traditional communities, such as in Kandal Province in pre-war Cambodia, as well as Burma in the 1980s, it was uncommon for Buddhists to slaughter animals, to the extent that meat had to be bought from non-Buddhists.
 In his field studies in Thailand in the 1960s, Terwiel found that villagers did tend to kill insects, but were reluctant and self-conflicted with regard to killing larger animals.
 In Spiro's field studies, however, Burmese villagers were highly reluctant even to kill insects.

 Early Buddhists did not adopt a vegetarian lifestyle.
 Indeed, in several Pāli texts vegetarianism is described as irrelevant in the spiritual purification of the mind.
 There are prohibitions on certain types of meat, however, especially those which are condemned by society.
 The idea of abstaining from killing animal life has also led to a prohibition on professions that involve trade in flesh or living beings, but not to a full prohibition of all agriculture that involves cattle.
 In modern times, referring to the law of supply and demand or other principles, some Theravādin Buddhists have attempted to promote vegetarianism as part of the five precepts.
 For example, the Thai Santi Asoke movement practices vegetarianism.

 Furthermore, among some schools of Buddhism, there has been some debate with regard to a principle in the monastic discipline.
-This principle states that a Buddhist monk cannot accept meat if it comes from animals especially slaughtered for him.
+This principle states that a Buddhist monk cannot accept meat if it comes from animals that were specifically slaughtered for the monks to eat.
 Some teachers have interpreted this to mean that when the recipient has no knowledge on whether the animal has been killed for him, he cannot accept the food either.
 Similarly, there has been debate as to whether laypeople should be vegetarian when adhering to the five precepts.
 Though vegetarianism among Theravādins is generally uncommon, it has been practiced much in East Asian countries, as some Mahāyāna texts, such as the Mahāparanirvana Sūtra and the Laṅkāvatāra Sūtra, condemn the eating of meat.
 Nevertheless, even among Mahāyāna Buddhists—and East Asian Buddhists—there is disagreement on whether vegetarianism should be practiced.
 In the Laṅkāvatāra Sūtra, biological, social and hygienic reasons are given for a vegetarian diet; however, historically, a major factor in the development of a vegetarian lifestyle among Mahāyāna communities may have been that Mahāyāna monastics cultivated their own crops for food, rather than living from alms.
 Already from the 4th century CE, Chinese writer Xi Chao understood the five precepts to include vegetarianism.

 Apart from trade in flesh or living beings, there are also other professions considered undesirable.
 Vietnamese teacher Thich Nhat Hanh gives a list of examples, such as working in the arms industry, the military, police, producing or selling poison or drugs such as alcohol and tobacco.